gkarwchan/hugoblogsource/content/posts/2024_11_05_Self-signed-certificates.md

 comment = true
 +++

 A self-signed certificate is a type of SSL/TLS certificate that is generated and signed by the individual or organization that owns it, rather than being issued by a trusted Certificate Authority (CA).
-It is used inside development process to use https on your development server or on developer machine.
+For development process we need a certificate for the host `localhost`, and be stored in the certificate store which vary depends on the operating system.
+To generate and use the certificate do the following two steps:

+1. generate the certificate
+2. store the certificate in the certificate store which vary depends on the operating system.

 # Generate self-signed :
 We will see how to generate self-signed certificate using: